voguemaster/SettingsDeployer/README.md

 Permissions:

-Read/Write external storage - Used to save the zip package to internal storage, to detect Kodi/XBMC profile dirs and extract the package.
+1. Read/Write external storage - Used to save the zip package to internal storage, to detect Kodi/XBMC profile dirs and extract.
-Full internet access - To download the package set in the urls.xml.
+2. Full internet access - To download the package set in the urls.xml.
-Prevent the device from sleeping - During download/extract the device shouldn't turn off the CPU otherwise we're toast.
+3. Prevent the device from sleeping - During download/extract the device shouldn't turn off the CPU otherwise we're toast.

 Version 1.2:

 * Now using a wakelock to keep the device awake during the download and extraction work.
-The wakelock is release when the work finishes, an error occurs, the user cancels or 4 minutes have passed.
+The wakelock is released when the work finishes, an error occurs, the user cancels or 4 minutes have passed.
 If the device can't download and extract the package in 4 minutes of time something is awry.